Ongoing projects include the following and the categories below:

-hiPSC-derived cardiomyocytes are a unique tool for cardiomyopathy and hypertrophy phenotype screening.
-Currently, we are researching why some heart failure drugs only work in specific populations and novel drugs that inhibit and/or reverse these phenotypes in a genetic variant-specific manner.
+hiPSC-derived cardiac organoids are unique tools for cardiomyopathy and hypertrophy phenotype screening.
+Currently, we are researching why some heart failure drugs only work in specific populations (such as BiDil) and novel drugs that inhibit and/or reverse these phenotypes in a genetic variant-specific manner.
 We are also looking at how hiPSC-CMs can be used in pediatric

 We are studying methodologies for directly reprogramming somatic cells into cardiomyocytes for cardiac cell therapy and the fundamental questions of how we can improve the yield, engraftment, survival, and function of these cells.
 This work involves the study of immunogenicity, in vivo differentiation, methods for direct reprogramming, and the induction of in vivo cell-type-specific proliferation using small molecules.

 hiPSC Models of Breast Cancer

 hiPSCs are unique as a model for cancer as they offer homogeneous unlimited expansion without the phenotypic drifts seen with patient-derived xenograft (PDX) models and without the inability to model early-stage cancer seen with immortalized cell lines.
 We are using these cells in a reductionist approach to model the underlying mechanisms of tumorigenesis, germline influence on drug response, and drug resistance.

 We are actively researching how modifying the pluripotent state can influence subsequent differentiation.
-This work includes optimization of pluripotent media formulae, reprogramming methodologies, synthetic matrices, and the maintenance of proliferative differentiation intermediates.
-We are working on increasingly refined, simplified, and reproducible methods for producing cells of the cardiovascular lineage along with control of subtype specification and maturation.
+This work includes optimization of pluripotent media formulae (Kuo et al., 2020), reprogramming methodologies, synthetic matrices, and the maintenance of proliferative differentiation intermediates.
+We are working on increasingly refined, simplified, and reproducible methods for producing cells of the cardiovascular lineage along with control of subtype specification and maturation, and

 Pharmacogenomics and Bioinformatics